input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

       --out-file test-alonzo.body

-- The txin from the script that you should use is the one that is "locked" with your datum hash.
+- The tx-in from the script that you should use is the one that is "locked" with your datum hash.

 - Take a look into `--tx-in-datum-value`, What if you use a different value?